How to Start a Web Design Business From Home

 Getting clients and establishing a steady work flow is the hardest and most important challenge your web design business will face.
 Your best clients are your current clients as you will find people will come back to you after you’ve done a good job for them.
 But, how do you start the ball rolling?

-• Attract clients through your website.
+- Attract clients through your website.
 This is the best way to do it.
-Work hard on SEO and building links to your website with “web designer” in the anchor text.
+Work hard on SEO and building links to your website.
+Vary both the type of links as well as the anchor text.
 Make sure all your online activity points back to your website.
 Nurture your relationships with other designers as well as with potential clients online.

-• 3rd party sites.
+- 3rd party sites.
 I’ve never been a big fan of these sites and I certainly don’t use them myself but other people do so I will mention a few here.
-Try PeoplePerHour, oDesk and Elance.
+Try Upwork.

 The best network is your network.
-Most business comes from contacts you already have.
+Most web design business comes from contacts you already have.
 But constantly strive to attract potential clients by performing well in the search engines for certain keywords.

 You may like to read my survey on how designers work, how they find clients and how they get paid.